 Schedule a free consultation

 State courts have jurisdiction over state criminal law matters.
-The federal court decides matters involving criminal federal law and alleged violation of the United States Code.
+The federal court decides matters involving federal criminal law and alleged violations of the United States Code.
 Because federal rules, procedures, and processes are very different from those in state courts, federal criminal lawyers must be experienced in defending criminal cases prosecuted at the federal level.

 In order for a federal law enforcement agency to obtain a search warrant, they must establish to a judge’s satisfaction that there is probable cause to believe that a crime has been or is being committed and that there may be evidence of that crime at a particular location.

 If the government has executed a search warrant against you and you are facing federal criminal charges, make sure you have the representation of a skilled federal defense lawyer to guide you and protect your legal rights in and out of the courtroom.
-Call for a free consultation with attorney Jason Bassett (631) 259-6060.
+If you are in need of an experienced federal criminal defense attorney, attorney Jason Bassett has extensive experience in all areas of federal criminal defense, including white-collar crime, drug offenses, fraud, money laundering, and more.
+Call for a free consultation with attorney Jason Bassett at (631) 259-6060.

 Schedule a free consultation